 It’s been years since the Pokemon Go craze swept the United States and had everyone outside catching virtual monsters.
 At the time, some users decided to try and cheat in the game by spoofing their GPS signal, moving their phone’s location artificially so they could catch monsters in other parts of the world, all without leaving their house.
-Niantic, the developers behind Pokemon Go, have spent the better part of the last two years working to deter people from doing these actions, largely by soft-banning those accounts who happen to warp around the world in an instance, and by making even the most powerful Pokemon caught using spoofs worthless in gym battles.
+Niantic, the developers behind Pokemon Go, have spent the better part of the last three years working to deter people from doing these actions, largely by soft-banning those accounts who happen to warp around the world in an instance, and by making even the most powerful Pokemon caught using spoofs worthless in gym battles.
 Niantic’s struggle with dealing with the antics of a small minority of their fanbase aside, it does beg the question: what else can GPS spoofing do to change how you use your phone every day

 Spoofing your GPS on your Android device isn’t something you’re necessarily going to want to do every day, but it is something with interesting potential.
 We don’t recommend it for playing games like Pokemon Go, where spoofing your location just spoils your fun and brings down the wrath of the game creators.
 However, there are some real-world applications for spoofing that are a lot more productive and pro-social.
 Whether you’re looking to pick up a Snapchat geofilter halfway around the world, or trying to fool your friends into thinking you’re somewhere when you really aren’t, there are some really interesting ways you can use GPS spoofing on your phone.
 And on Android, it’s actually really easy to accomplish.
 Let’s take a look at the ways you can spoof your GPS location on Android, how to do it, and the benefits you might gain from faking your phone’s location.

 Why Should I Spoof My GPS Location?

 Let’s look at four ways spoofing your location on your device might help you out, both in terms of manipulating apps, and in the real world.